The Best Exhausts for Harley Sportster Iron 883 Motorcycles

 Vance & Hines 3” Round Twin Slash Slip-On Exhausts

-If you’d rather have an aftermarket slip-on for your Iron 883, there’s only really one option that we recommend.
-Vance & Hines’ Round Twin Slash pipes deliver a meatier, growly exhaust note, a noticeable increase in performance, and a straightforward design that looks effortlessly cool.
+If you’re like me and prefer an aftermarket slip-on for your Iron 883, I’ve found the option I wholeheartedly recommend.
+The Vance & Hines’ Round Twin Slash pipes caught my attention with a meatier, growly exhaust note, a boost in performance, and a straightforward design that simply exudes coolness.

-The pipes are not without some special features, however.
-You get a high-grade stainless steel build designed to resist ‘bluing’ over time.
-You get 220-degree full coverage heat shields integrated into the design, which are an absolute godsend on hot days and long journeys.
+What sets these pipes apart are some special features.
+The high-grade stainless steel build, designed to resist ‘bluing’ over time, was a significant plus.
+Those 220-degree full-coverage heat shields integrated into the design?
+An absolute godsend on hot days and during long journeys.

-Beautifully done TIG welds ensure better durability and allow the pipes to hold up to high exhaust temperature and pressure.
-And of course, it’s a V&H pipe, so it’s built to outlast…well, everything really!
+I appreciated the beautifully done TIG welds, ensuring better durability and allowing the pipes to endure high exhaust temperatures and pressures.
+And since it’s a V&H pipe, I knew it was built to outlast… well, practically everything!

-The biggest difference we felt was the improved throttle response.
-It makes the bike feel smoother and more eager to get going.
-Launching the bike from a standstill is faster, as is merging on the highway.
+I felt the biggest difference in the improved throttle response, which made the bike feel smoother and more eager.
+Launching from a standstill became faster, and merging on the highway felt more effortless.

-And don’t even get us started about the sound!
-These slip-ons have a deep and rumbly exhaust note that exudes power all on its own.
-It is a lot louder than stock, and the bike can be heard from a couple miles away.
-But despite the louder volume, these exhausts still have a crisp and pleasing tone.
-We suspect the louvered core baffles are to thank for this fantastic sound.
+And the sound!
+Oh, the sound.
+These slip-ons produce a deep and rumbly exhaust note that practically roars power.
+Much louder than stock, the bike could be heard from miles away.
+Yet, despite the increased volume, these exhausts retained a crisp and pleasing tone, something I suspect the louvered core baffles contribute to.
+The fantastic sound simply completes the whole experience for me.

 Pros